 Each health and social care organisation should have policies in place for reporting concerns.
 These should also include details on who to escalate your concern to if you are unsatisfied with the response you receive.

 The GMC says, when raising a concern:

 “You should first raise your concern with your manager or an appropriate officer of the organisation you have a contract with or which employs you – such as the consultant in charge of the team, the clinical or medical director or a practice partner.
 If your concern is about a partner, it may be appropriate to raise it outside the practice – for example, with the medical director or clinical governance lead responsible for your organisation.
 If you are a doctor in training, it may be appropriate to raise your concerns with a named person in the deanery – for example, the postgraduate dean or director of postgraduate general practice education.”

 If you are unsatisfied with the response you receive locally or if you feel that there is a serious and immediate risk to patients, you can raise your concern with a regulatory body such as the GMC.

 The GMC’s Guidance on leadership and management provides that, whatever your role, all doctors must:

 - Engage with colleagues to maintain and improve the safety and quality of patient care.

 - Contribute to discussions and decisions about improving the quality of services and outcomes.

 - Raise and act on concerns about patient safety.

-It is important to distinguish between a person grievance (i.e. a complaint about one’s one employment situation) and a concern about a risk, malpractice or wrongdoing that affects others.
+It is important to distinguish between a personal grievance (i.e. a complaint about one’s own employment situation) and a concern about a risk, malpractice or wrongdoing that affects others.
 The guidance acknowledges that it can be hard to separate personal grievances from concerns about patient safety, but makes clear that if these overlap, you should acknowledge any personal grievance that may arise from the situation, but focus on patient safety.